datalayer/mcp-compose/examples/proxy-anaconda/README.md

 **No Anaconda credentials required to start the server!** The composer will:
 - Read configuration from `mcp_compose.toml`
-- Start both Calculator and Echo MCP servers as child processes
+- Start the Calculator MCP server as a child process (STDIO)
+- Connect to the Echo MCP server via SSE (http://localhost:8081/sse)
 - Listen on port 8080 for client connections
 - Validate bearer tokens from incoming client requests using `anaconda-auth`